GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 #### Method `getRow`

- A bit different way how to do the same is the use of tridiagonal matrix view and the method `getRow` (\ref TNL::Matrices::TridiagonalMatrixView::getRow) as the following example demonstrates:
+ A bit different way of setting up the matrix, is the use of tridiagonal matrix view and the method `getRow` (\ref TNL::Matrices::TridiagonalMatrixView::getRow) as the following example demonstrates:

 \includelineno TridiagonalMatrixViewExample_getRow.cpp